mucsci-students/2024sp-420-PythonA/README.md

 - `'py main.py cli'   - runs the program in CLI mode instead of creating a gui.
 - `'py main.py debug' - runs the program in CLI debug mode.
 This mode is nearly identical to the CLI mode, just with slightly less error handling.
 Use at your own risk.

+### Keyboard Shortcut in CLI mode
+* 'Ctrl+z' for undo.
+* 'Ctrl+y' for redo.
+* 'Up' and 'Down' for navigating through the history of input commands.

 **If you are in the CLI mode, type 'help' for a list of commands.**
 **In the gui, use the menu options available at the top of the screen and/or by right clicking to manipulate the diagram to your needs**